klinecharts/KLineChart/docs/en/instance-api.md

    turnover?: number
 }>
 ```
 Get the current data source of the chart.
-For the returned data type, please refer to [Data Source](./datasource.md).
+For the returned data type, please refer to [data](guide/data).

 ## clearData()